the-events-calendar/events-gutenberg/readme.md

 #### 0.2.9-alpha - TBD

- * Fix - Prevent generation of empty classic blocks when merging events to gutenberg with empty content
+ * Fix - Prevent generation of empty classic blocks when migrating events to gutenberg with empty content

 #### 0.2.8-alpha - 2018-09-14